 I like to use the steam method for vegetables.
 Steam cooking is not only one of the healthiest methods of preparing food, but it is also a special way of preparing it which allows the steamed products to keep their shape, color, taste and juice.

-If you not have steamer, blanching method is also working good here.
+If you do not have a steamer, blanching method is also working good here.

 4. To prepare the broth, in a saucepan over medium heat with the sesame oil, sauté the ginger, onions, and garlic.
 When they are fragrant, about 1 minute, pour dashi stock into the saucepan, add thinly sliced shiitake mushrooms and medium heat, simmer for about 5 minutes.